monzo/response/README.md

 # Quick Start

-Ready to create your own instance of Response?
-This quick start explains how to start a project from scratch.
+Ready to create your own project using Response?
+This quick start explains how to start one from scratch.

 [Start a new Django project](https://docs.djangoproject.com/en/2.2/intro/tutorial01/), if you don't have one already:
 ```